 Throughout the entire year, the Board of Trustees has progressed with our four goals.
 The following is a summary of the accomplishments within the year.

 Spiritual Growth - Of all of our goals, we must continue to view this goal as our most important – the one that should drive our entire mission at St. Gregory.
 Teaching, involvement and participation are instrumental in achieving this goal.
-To that end this year, we continued the practice of having parishioners partake in the Epistle and Confession readings during Divine Liturgy.
-Lenten Dinners and Easter services were very well attended, while American and Armenian Christmas attendance numbers were strong this past year.
-Sunday School and having parent volunteers has been a new approach to help with teachers.
+To that end, this year we continued the practice of having parishioners partake in the Epistle and Confession readings during Divine Liturgy.
+Lenten Dinners (very successful) and Easter services were very well attended.
+We offered a different platform and showed a Video Series of The Gospel which was well liked.
+American and Armenian Christmas attendance numbers were strong this past year.
+Sunday School and having parent volunteers to help as teachers is another program that is working well.
 Getting kids involved in church duties is something the BOT would like to continue as we are trying to implement new roles for our youth.
-This was our first year for our Sunday School Graduate Interns, which was successful.
+We completed our first year for our Sunday School Graduate Interns, which was successful.
 We had a successful family movie night during Lent.
-Our bowling trip was another great event, very well attended as well as a new activity, which was a prayer hike.
-Der Hayr’s weekly email previews, using video and social media is another way we are engaging with fellow parishioners.
-Adult Education Course will be taking place this spring and we need all parishioners to do a better job of wanting to further their spiritual growth!
+Our bowling trip was another great event, very well attended.

 Church Growth - We are proud to say that we again have made significant headway in the area of church membership this year.
-At year-end, we now have a total of 110 paid members in good standing! (doesn’t include 8 members in arrears) One of the key areas that we want to foster is keeping the connection with our former Sunday School students.
-We are working on getting out our popular care package program for all former students who currently attend college this year.
+At year-end, we now have a total of 101 paid members in good standing, which includes 7 new members (doesn’t include 9 members in arrears).
+One of the key areas that we want to foster is keeping the connection with our former Sunday School students.
+With many thanks to Melanie Tokatlian we were able to continue our popular care package program for all former students who currently attend college this year.
 Many were elated to receive word from their church while they were away from home!
 Thank you to Melanie Tokatlian for spearheading this effort again!
 Our Choir has never sounded better with the addition of several new members!
-We added a new and vital member to our choir in the person of Anthony Alexander as our organist.
-He has been a great addition and valuable member.
+Knarik our choir director has done a terrific job with working with new members and Anthony Alexander our organist continuous to do a wonderful job!

-With the completion of the 3-stop handicap/elevator lift we have moved towards the final Building Committee project to put back our steeple that is sadly missed!
-We have gotten our design approved and are looking for donations.
-We have raised some $35,000 with a target of $75,000-85,000.
-Thank you to Rich Shahtanian as Chairman of the Building Committee and the rest of the Committee!
+The Building Committee is continuing their efforts to get a steeple back on our church.
+It has had some setbacks and we continue to search as to what would be the church’s best options.
+We are still looking for donations.
+We have raised some 63K!
+Thank you to Rich Shahtanian as Chairman of the Building Committee, Joe Almasian and the rest of the Committee and all who have donated!
 You’ve all worked timelessly on something that is very dear to our hearts “Our spiritual home” and have brought her back to better than new status.
 What we’ve accomplished is glorifying to our God and I’m sure he is pleased with our community!

 May the love of Our Lord Jesus bless you all!